benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

 <div class="intro">
   <div class="intro-txt">
     <p>
-    Recruitment firms and some large employers are already using big data to qualify prospective candidates and with the endless march of information technology, the trend is set to trickle down to all levels of employment in the future.
+    Recruitment firms and some large employers are already using big data to qualify prospective candidates, and, with the endless march of information technology, the trend is set to trickle down to all levels of employment in the future.
+Eventually your entire life will be your CV and you won't be able to control what's on that CV without controlling your entire life.
     </p>
   </div>
 <div class="intro-img-border">